 - a person must hold a valid Class 1 licence and pass the appropriate examination.

 Class 3 Requirements

 - a person must hold a valid Class 2 Licence and pass the appropriate examination.

 Submitting Application and Licensing Fees

 Applications should be sent to the Chief Building Official.
-Annual licensing fees for all licences are $25, or $75 for five years.
+Licensing fees are as follows:

 Building Official Examinations